KittyGiraudel/Countdown.js/README.md

 #### `selector`

 The selector you want to inject Countdown into.
+It should be a valid string for `document.querySelector()`.

 *Default*: `.timer`